- Dante’s poetic mission, transferred from the canzone Così nel mio parlar (one of the rime petrose) to Inferno 32

 Looking back at the chronicles of Florentine history in the Inferno that feature Montaperti—in particular Inferno 10 and Inferno 28—we see that the battle of Montaperti is like a festering wound that never heals.

-The exiled Florentine Ghibelline, Farinata degli Uberti of Inferno 10, led the Sienese forces to victory, and that victory initiated a violent back-and-forth as Ghibellines and Guelphs exchanged power and exiled each other throughout the subsequent decades.
-The violence of the encounter with Bocca degli Abati reflects this dolorous history: Dante suspects he is speaking to Bocca and when Bocca refuses to reveal his name (a name that is then “betrayed” to Dante by another traitor in Inf.
-32.106) the pilgrim threatens to pull out his hair (Inf.
+The exiled Florentine Ghibelline, Farinata degli Uberti of Inferno 10, led the Sienese forces to victory over their arch-rival Florence.
+The victory at Montaperti initiated a violent back-and-forth as Ghibellines and Guelphs exchanged power and exiled each other throughout the subsequent decades.
+The violence of the encounter with Bocca degli Abati reflects this terrible history: Dante suspects he is speaking to Bocca and, when Bocca refuses to reveal his name (a name that is then “betrayed” to Dante by another traitor in Inf.
+32.106), the pilgrim threatens to pull out his hair (Inf.
 32.97-99).

 The pilgrim tells Bocca that he will heap shame on him by bringing “true news” of his whereabouts back to earth: “ch’a la tua onta / io porterò di te vere novelle” (for I shall carry / true news of you, and that will bring you shame [Inf.
 32.110-11]).
 Here Dante threatens Bocca with the very stigma of profound shame and dishonor—the “onta” discussed in the Introduction to Inferno 29—that in the Geri del Bello episode he refused to assume for himself.
-While the failure to have performed vendetta does not deserve onta, the betrayal of one’s fellow citizens to their deaths certainly does.
+For Dante, the failure to perform vendetta does not merit onta, while the betrayal of one’s fellow citizens to their deaths does.

 The passion that Dante brings to the Bocca degli Abati episode simmers in its fierce repartee.
 Buoso asks Bocca why he is howling in pain, and wonders “what devil is touching you?”: